 For them, it’s just business.
 Your claim is so many numbers on a spreadsheet.
 For us, it’s personal.
 We know the accident has affected your life and your future, and we believe you should be made whole again.
 That’s why we’ll build a strong case for all the compensation you deserve – medical expenses, lost income, pain and suffering, and more – and take a hard line in negotiations and, if necessary, litigation.

 Usually, when the insurance companies see what they’re up against, they offer a settlement.
 Otherwise, we’ll take them to trial.
 Either way, you can count on the truck accident lawyers at Mani Ellis & Layne to keep you informed and protect your rights throughout the process while you focus on healing.

 Schedule your free consultation with a Columbus, OH truck accident lawyer

 Again, you have to act fast after a truck accident.
 The statute of limitations (legal deadline) for most truck accidents in Ohio is two years from the date of the accident, but there are other deadlines that can expire much sooner.
 If you’re worried about the cost of hiring an attorney, remember that we work on a contingency fee basis, which means there is no fee unless we win.
 You don’t pay us anything out of pocket.
 We only get paid if we get a positive result for you.

-If you’ve been in a truck accident in Columbus, don’t panic, and don’t go it alone.
+If you’ve been in a truck accident in Central Ohio, don’t panic, and don’t go it alone.
 Contact us today for a free consultation with a truck accident attorney who will fight hard for you.